Cataract Surgery in the Greater Boston Area

 What Causes Cataracts?

 Cataracts are actually considered an inevitable part of aging and are widespread among people ages 55 years and older.
 In fact, half of all Americans have them—or have had cataract surgery—by age 80.
-In other words, if you live long enough, you will likely develop cataracts.
+In addition to aging, there are some factors that can increase the risk of developing cataracts.

 Symptoms of Cataracts